NeoCephei/TechLog_Native/README.md

 ### 1. Clone the repo locally
 This repo is only the client but you will need to fork/clone client and server to make the app run.
 We are currently looking for a full deployment to allow anyone to use it.
-Nowadays only the server can be deployed using heroku Use `git clone <Your Prefered Method>` from [Client Repo](https://github.com/NeoCephei/TechLog_Native) Use `git clone <Your Prefered Method>` from [Server Repo](https://github.com/NeoCephei/TechLog_Server)
+Nowadays only the server can be deployed using heroku.

+Use `git clone <Your Prefered Method>` from [Client Repo](https://github.com/NeoCephei/TechLog_Native)

+Use `git clone <Your Prefered Method>` from [Server Repo](https://github.com/NeoCephei/TechLog_Server)

 ### 2. Install dependencies